send2multi/send2multi-frontend/README.md

-# send2multi-frontend
+# flipsmarter-frontend
-The frontend source code for send2multi
+The frontend source code for flipsmarter